jgabaut/invil/README.md

   - Parse `stego.lock` with compatible logic to bash implementation
   - Base mode: full support
     - The original implementation itself does not expect autotools prep for base mode, but it can be done trivially.
-  - Git mode: make support
+  - Git mode: full support
     - The original implementation itself expects git mode tags to contain a `Makefile` in repo root.
-    - autotools prep is not supported yet

   Flags support status: